Janome Educators

 After shopping and testing every machine imaginable, she chose the Janome Memory Craft 15000 as her first replacement for her large commercial embroidery machines because it offered quality, reliable engineering, and superior stitching for both sewing and embroidery.
 Geri enjoys meeting like-minded individuals during her travels with Janome to various sewing events where she offers instruction and advice on sewing, embroidery, and machine selection.

-Presently, Geri lives in Annapolis MD, and spends summers at their NJ shore home where the entire family can reconnect and unwind together.
+Presently Geri lives in Maryland, and spends summers at their NJ shore home where the entire family can reconnect and unwind together.
 She spends her time sewing anything from garments to quilts, embroidering by hand and by machine, reading, cooking/baking, sailing, kayaking, exercising, and enjoying life’s moments with friends and family.

 Kate Quinn